 - Timed-entry tickets must be reserved in advance.
 Tickets are not available for sale at the museum.
 You may purchase (or reserve, for members) your tickets up to 4 weeks before your visit—and the further in advance you buy, the more you’ll save.

-- Arrive within your 30-minute entry timeslot.
+- Arrive within your entry timeslot.
 Please avoid arriving early to minimize crowding at the main entrance.
-Your ticketed entry time marks the beginning of your 30-minute entry timeslot, and you will not be permitted to enter early if you arrive early.
+You may arrive at any time within your timeslot, but you will not be permitted to enter early if you arrive early.
 If you arrive after your entry timeslot, we’ll do our best to accommodate you, but admission cannot be guaranteed.
 Please ensure all members of your party ages 3 and up are wearing masks upon arrival.

 - Please have your tickets ready for self-scanning, either printed out or displayed on your smartphone—brightness all the way up, please!
 Guests will scan their own tickets to minimize face-to-face interaction with staff.